- Prescribed antidepressants like painkillers

 These GPs prescribed this medication incredibly casually and left me with no understanding of the impact of stopping suddenly.
 I unwisely chose to come off completely halfway through my second year.
 In the end I had to repeat the year – and start taking the pills again.

 I tried to reduce my dose several times over the next ten years and never got below about 20mg Citalopram without finding it just too difficult to cope with the withdrawal and returning symptoms.
-During this time I moved a lot and received absurdly conflicting information – as seen in the box above.
+During this time I moved a lot and received absurdly conflicting information.

 The most concentrated effort I made to come off was when trying to conceive.
 I moved to Sertraline then tapered slowly and stayed off for three months.
 It was the worst time of my life.
 I remember lying completely still in bed hoping for sleep but fearing the threat of my mind building, rushing and slipping away into a place of panic and pain that felt unknown and terrifying.
 My periods stopped and I had regular intrusive images of suicide.

 I thought I wasn’t myself on medication.
 I’d been on it so long I didn’t know who I was without it.
 Turns out it’s helping me be myself.
 Without it I was a dark anxious shadow.
 My world narrowed, anxieties bulged and took over.
 I retreated into myself and lost the strength or clarity of thought to control eating or exercise demons.